Franmil Reyes Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is fifth in MLB with a collective 9.8 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in MLB.

-- The Rangers' 3.61 team ERA ranks eighth among all MLB pitching staffs.
+- The Rangers have a 3.52 team ERA that ranks eighth among all MLB pitching staffs.

-- Eovaldi gets the start for the Rangers, his fourth of the season.
-He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.
+- Perez (2-1) gets the starting nod for the Rangers in his fourth start of the season.
+He's put together a 2.87 ERA in 15 2/3 innings pitched, with 16 strikeouts.

-- In his most recent appearance on Thursday, the righty threw five innings against the Kansas City Royals, allowing six earned runs while surrendering 10 hits.
+- His most recent time out was on Saturday against the Houston Astros, when the left-hander threw five innings, surrendering two earned runs while giving up five hits.

-- The 33-year-old has an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .323 against him.
+- The 32-year-old has a 2.87 ERA and 9.2 strikeouts per nine innings across three games this season, while allowing a batting average of .290 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.